 Members can join, start sharing best-practices and connect within the following SIG sub-communities:

 - Smart Manufacturing

 The Eco-Innovation Special Interest Group (SIG) was created in 2019 combining the Bioeconomy and Green SIGs.
-Currently, around 38 members from 19 different countries meet and connect on six sub-themes: maritime, agrifood, mobility, energy, health, and biotech.
+Currently, around 38 members from 19 different countries meet and connect on six sub-themes: Blue Economy, Sustainability, Circular Economy, Agrifood and Smart Mobility.

 The SIG sub-community acts as an interactive platform where members can share new collaboration opportunities and events, and exchange best-practices from a local and European level.
 It explores how these opportunities can be replicated and implemented in new and unique realities of other members.
 In addition to this approach, SIG members actively identify new and relevant actors emerging in the Eco-Innovation field.

 - Agrifood: Carole Thurston, Business Consultant at South East BIC.

 - Blue Economy: Boris Teillant, Project Developer at Atlanpole.

 - Circular Economy & Sustainability: Homero Cardoso, Project Manager at Tagusvalley.

 - Smart Mobility: Pietro De Martino, Incubation Manager at FILSE (spa).

 Since its creation in 2015, the members of the Social Impact SIG seek to raise visibility on social innovation incubation initiatives, support incubators and accelerators to shape and run programmes maximising the social and environmental impact of their impact start-ups and SMEs (impact enterprises, in short).